yacy/yacy_search_server/README.md

 This will build YaCy in Eclipse.
 To run YaCy:
 - Package Explorer -> YaCy: navigate to source -> net.yacy
-- right-click on yacy.java -> Run as ->
+- right-click on yacy.java -> Run as -> Java Application

 To start developing YaCy in **Netbeans**: